LongyanU/GP/README.md

 # GP
-Corresponding code for Geophysics Prospecting
+Corresponding code for manuscript of Journal of Geophysics and Engineering

 Please note that matlab toolbox CREWS is needed for the boundary condition.